janhencic/janhencic/RESUME.md

-# About
+# Jan Hencic

-Hello!
+Hello 👋.

 I'm Jan, a **Software Engineer** from Slovenia.

-I currently work at **SCND**, focusing on developing with **Rust**.
-I have an interest in DevOps technologies and a growing fascination with **Nix**.
+I currently work at [SAP LeanIX](leanix.net), focusing on Go development.
+I have several years of experience working with Rust and a keen interest in DevOps technologies, along with a growing fascination for Nix.

+You can view my resume in Markdown format by clicking on [RESUME](./RESUME.md).

-You can contact me through my [LinkedIn Profile](https://www.linkedin.com/in/jannh/) or by emailing me at `jan@hencic.com`.
+💬 You can contact me through my [LinkedIn Profile](https://www.linkedin.com/in/jannh/) or by emailing me at `jan@hencic.com`.

-Below you can find a summary of my Work Experience and Education.

 # Experience

+# Software Engineer · SAP LeanIX

+**October 2024 – Present**
+**Technologies: Go, Kubernetes**

+* Focusing on Go development for enterprise software solutions.
+* Contributing to Kubernetes-based microservices architecture.
+* Collaborating with cross-functional teams to enhance product features.

-## Software Engineer at SCND
+# Software Engineer · SCND

-Developing a SaaS ecommerce platform for services using Rust with Event Sourcing.

-- **Period**: March 2024 – Present
+**March 2024 – October 2024**
+**Technologies: Rust, Event Sourcing**

+Building an Ecommerce SaaS platform used to sell services.

-- **Technologies**: Rust, Event Sourcing
+- Used Rust and Event Sourcing to build backend solutions.
+- Worked with microservices using Kubernetes to efficiently manage deployments.
+- Collaborated closely with the front-end team to coordinate API development.

-## Rust Developer at tvbeat
+# Rust Developer · tvbeat

-Integrating various TV platforms within the tvbeat systems, processing large amounts of data in raw formats (mostly CSV, but also JSON and XML).
-Developed and utilized an internal processing and runtime querying framework.

-- **Period**: July 2021 – March 2024
+**July 2021 – March 2024**
+**Technologies: Rust, Nix, Lua**

+Building real-time advertisement and audience analytic solutions for TV broadcasters.

+- Regularly used the Rust programming language for development, and Nix for both deployments and further development tasks.
-- **Technologies**: Rust, Nix, Lua
+- Used Lua for orchestration tasks.
+- Efficiently processed and transformed large datasets into internal TVbeat formats.
+- Developed and utilized internal runtime frameworks to analyze the processed data.
+- Integrated television advertisement data for multiple international clients, including Sky Media, Comcast, and Charter.

-## DevOps Engineer at BearingPoint
+# DevOps Engineer · BearingPoint

-Joined the team managing the company's self-hosted development platform (Jira, Confluence, Bitbucket, Artifactory, Jenkins), which runs on over 100 servers in an OpenStack cloud.
-Participated in 24/7 on-call rotation, performed software updates, and executed system migrations.
-Utilized Kubernetes to deploy various services for external clients.

-- **Period**: April 2020 – July 2021
+**April 2020 – July 2021**
-- **Technologies**: Kubernetes, Ansible, Terraform, Docker
+**Technologies: Kubernetes, Ansible, Terraform, Docker**

+Developed and managed a robust DevOps platform.

+- Developed and managed a DevOps platform with Docker containers on an internal OpenStack Cloud infrastructure.
+- Employed Kubernetes to deploy services for external clients.
+- Deployed and configured over 140 production services, supporting approximately 200 developers.
+- Utilized monitoring tools such as Prometheus and Grafana to ensure continuous service uptime.

 \newpage